michaelfester/docs/docs/reference/components/choice-component.md

 {% figure src="/docs/reference/components/choice-component/designini-the-choice-component.png" caption="" /%}

-If you’ve selected the **Dropdown** style, and your list of choices is over 9 items, a search bar will automatically be added to allow people to search your choices.
+If you've selected the **Dropdown** style, and your list of choices is over 9 items, a search bar will automatically be added to allow people to search your choices.

 ### Options

 - You can limit the number of choices displayed.
-- If you’re using the choice component within a **Form**, you can set the choice to be **Required**.
+- If you're using the choice component within a **Form**, you can set the choice to be **Required**.
 This means that the user will not be able to submit unless they've selected one of the options.
 - You can also configure **Allow selecting multiple** to let users select more than one of the options displayed.
 The multiple selections will be stored in your data source (in the column chosen as the **Write to** column) as a comma-separated value.
-This is particularly useful when you want to filter list items that include the users’ selection(s).
+This is particularly useful when you want to filter list items that include the users' selection(s).

 {% figure src="/docs/reference/components/choice-component/chice-component-options.png" caption="" /%}